gmu-gd/poster21-fall/syllabus/index.md

 ### Textbook

 There is no specific textbook for this course.
-There will be various readings provided but nothing must be purchased, Below are a few books that might be interesting to you that relate to this course.
+There will be various readings provided but nothing must be purchased, below are a few books that might be interesting to you that relate to this course.

 * _Critique: The War of Design_ by Ian Lynam
 * _How Posters Work_ by Ellen Lupton and Gail Davidson